Matador Ranch & Cattle Field Day

 Signals from the Plate: How Consumer Preferences are Shaping the Cattle & Beef Industry

-This session explores shifting demand preferences — from lifestyle changes and clean eating to high protein diets and more.
+This session explores shifting demand preferences — from interest in lifestyle changes and clean eating to high-protein diets and much more.
+We’ll unpack the macro trends shaping the cattle and beef industry and what they mean for on-ranch decision-making.

 Race King, Pam Lyford, & Hank Willemsma of Matador Ranch & Cattle

-The Matador team shares how they are applying innovative practices and tools across the ranch and what that means for operational performance and long-term value creation.
+In this session, the team at Matador Ranch and Cattle shares how they are applying innovative practices and tools across the ranch — and what that means for operational performance and long-term value creation.
+They’ll also offer a forward-looking perspective on where they see innovation in ranching is headed.

 Meet the Speakers